Opportunities From: Golden Harvest Food Bank

 Please dress in comfortable, casual clothes that can get messy and comfortable closed toe shoes for standing.

-Golden Harvest requires Volunteers to adhere to the following dress code: closed toed shoes only (no sandals), no athletic leggings, no sleeveless or cropped tops, skirts and shorts must be no shorter than two inches above the kneecap.
-Volunteers who come inappropriately dressed will be asked to change before their shift.
+Golden Harvest requires Volunteers to adhere to the following dress code: closed toed shoes only, full length pants or skirts, shirts with short or long sleeves.
+Volunteers not appropriately dressed will be asked to change before their shift.

 The use of cell phones, headphones, and earbuds is discouraged during volunteer activities.